cortinaluis/vue-google-map-sample/README.md

 ### More on What I actually did

-Here is how the template defined in our `view/map` look like:
+Here is how the template for `view/map` look like:

 ```
 <div id="map">